je-suis-tm/graph-theory/README.md

 &nbsp;

-##### Currently the directory is a lil bit messy due to the massive expansion of its content.
+*Currently the directory is a lil bit messy due to the massive expansion of its content.
 The repository was originally set up for graph traversal algorithms (the interview stuff).
 Unfortunately, I fell in love with the graph theory :see_no_evil: I promise I will redesign the directory to make it easier for users to navigate.
-You will have to be patient with me though :snail:
+You have to be patient with me though :snail:*

 &nbsp;